phfaist/flm/README.md

 ### Features and their configuration

-Many LLM features are organized explicitly into feature classes which can be enabled or disabled at wish.
+Many FLM features are organized explicitly into feature classes which can be enabled or disabled at wish.
 Features include:

 - enumeration (`\begin{enumerate}...\end{enumerate}`) and itemization